SeanPackham/seanpackham.github.io/_projects/flow.md

 ---

 *Flow* captures a set of ideas about cognition that I've been thinking about for around 7 years.
-An exploratory project to structurally and visually represent knowlege, understanding and thought to increases the rate of inforamtion exchange between humans and humans and computers.
+An exploratory project to structurally and visually represent knowlege, understanding and thought to increases the rate of information exchange between people and people and computers.

 ## Phase 1: Horizontal Tree